CityofToronto/bdit_data-sources/assets/traffic_signals/README.md

    a.side2route AS side2_street,
    b.latitude,
    b.longitude,
-   b.activationdate AS activation_date,
+   b.activation_date AS activation_date,
    NULL::text AS details
   FROM sgmaingeneral a
     JOIN sgpxgenmaingeneral b ON a.sgmaingeneraloid = b.sgmaingeneraloid
- WHERE a.id::integer >= 5000 AND a.id::integer < 7000 AND b.activationdate IS NOT NULL AND b.removaldate IS NULL
+ WHERE a.id::integer >= 5000 AND a.id::integer < 7000 AND b.activation_date IS NOT NULL AND b.removaldate IS NULL
 UNION ALL
 SELECT 'Audible Pedestrian Signals'::text AS asset_type,
    a.id::integer AS px,